 Your Personal Brand-Find The Ideal Job or Grow a Business

 Your brand is a living thing—and the living thing has a personality!
-That’s why you need to figure out how to define your brand personality before you start developing a brand for yourself, your company, your organisation.
+That’s why you need to figure out how to define your brand personality before developing a brand for yourself, your company, your organisation.

-Personal Branding How-to Step 1: Determine your unique value proposition.
+Step 1: Determine your unique value proposition.